njaard/sonnerie/README.md

 Once a 1.0 is released, no backwards incompatible changes will be permitted before Sonnerie 2.0.

+## Implementation details

+Metadata is stored in an sqlite3 database.
+Metadata is things like block locations and the names of series.
+Actual timeseries data is stored in a very large file named "`blocks`".
+They're called "blocks" because each series is stored in pieces of chronological samples.

+Sonnerie may not be well suited for SSDs.
+This is because the design expects that for each sample (on different series), one of those blocks will have to be modified, and SSDs don't like you to write to the same part of the drive many times.
+An SSD-friendly design would have us write in blocks that each store data from many disparate series and then optimizing to read simultanously from many of those blocks.

+Nevertheless, if you find that you write many consecutive values to a single series in a single transaction, then Sonnerie will suit an SSD.

 # Changelog

 Refer to [Changelog.md](Changelog.md).